Most dog owners love to see and take pictures of their dogs. We need to journal our dog’s journey through life visually.

 Rest it on something or someone if need be.

-If the photos you are taking are “studio” shots, invest in a tripod.
+If your photos are “studio” shots, invest in a tripod.

 Dog photo tricks: Drop the pose

 Candid shots are often the most fascinating.
-Allow them to go about doing whatever they are doing and capture the moment when they are off guard and not posing.
+Allow them to go about their business and capture the moment when they are off guard and not posing.

 Watch your backgrounds

 Watch your backgrounds.
-Sometimes it’s hard to distinguish a dark dog from a dark background.
-Other times it works great.
+Sometimes, it’s hard to distinguish a dark dog from a dark background, but other times, it works great.

 Zoom in for close-ups.
 The zoom lens is a great way to get those candid shots without distracting your subject.